jkazan/wetch/README.md

 ```

 ### Configuration
-- Create `wetch.config` with any text editor
-- Write it as the example in `wetch.config.example`
+Create `wetch.config` and write it as the example in `wetch.config.example`

 If you do not use Slack or Spotify, or if you do not which to use
 accuweather information: Open `luascript.lua` and remove, or comment